Mark1626/mark1626.github.com/_posts/2021-05-09-node-module-extensions.md

 server.listen(config.port);
 ```

-This looks way more practical so let's begin
+This looks way more practical so let's begin.

+TLDR; Leaving a link to the [source code](https://github.com/Mark1626/Paraphernalia/tree/master/node-module-extensions) I made for this example

 <!--more-->